heidihoward/distributed-consensus-reading-list/README.md

 ## Distributed consensus reading list

-Since its inception in the 1980s, distributed consensus and the related areas of atomic broadcast, state machine replication and byzantine fault tolerance have been the subjects of extensive academic research.
-This file contains a list of papers (and other works) relating to distributed consensus.
+Since its inception in the 1980s, [distributed consensus](https://en.wikipedia.org/wiki/Consensus_(computer_science)) (and the related areas of [atomic broadcast](https://en.wikipedia.org/wiki/Atomic_broadcast), [state machine replication](https://en.wikipedia.org/wiki/State_machine_replication), and [byzantine fault tolerance](https://en.wikipedia.org/wiki/Byzantine_fault)) have been the subjects of extensive academic research.
+This is a very list of papers relating to distributed consensus.

 Many of the papers listed below fit into more than one section.
 However, for simplicity, each paper is listed only in the most relevant section.
 Where possible, open access links for each paper have been provided.
-Contributions are welcome.
+Contributions via pull requests are welcome.

 Key: acmdl = [ACM Digital Library](https://dl.acm.org)